Rules

 §8

-It is not allowed to hinder other players from participating in dJulkalendern dHöstkalendern.
-This includes but is not limited to disrupting access to various services that we host.
+It is not allowed to obstruct other teams from participating in the dJulkalendern.
+This includes, but not limited to, disrupting access to various pages and services we provide.

 §9